 With this option, the mysqlbackup retrieves the information needed to perform incremental backups from the metadata inside the backup directory rather than from the --start-lsn option.
-It saves you from having to specify an ever-changing, unpredictable LSN value when doing a history:{last_backup | last_full_backup}
+It saves you from having to specify an ever-changing, unpredictable LSN value when doing a succession of incremental backups.
+Instead, you specify a way to locate the previous backup directory through the combination of mode: argument in the option syntax.
+The alternatives are:

+history:{last_backup | last_full_backup}